5 reasons to be hopeful about the climate – DW – 12/19/2023

 With carbon emissions set to reach record highs this year and global climate action falling short, it can be easy to slide into despair.

-But there are many reasons to remain hopeful, according to a new study by the German think tank New Climate Institute.
+But according to a new study by the German think tank New Climate Institute, there are many reasons to remain hopeful.

 Climate awareness is now mainstream

-Understanding of the causes and impacts of climate change has come a long way since the Paris Agreement was adopted, wrote the authors.
+The authors wrote that understanding the causes and impacts of climate change has come a long way since the Paris Agreement was adopted.

 Climate change has now become a mainstream issue and is discussed among a larger segment of the population.
 Media coverage has also increased but so too has climate misinformation and fake news.